Skip to main content

 Yes, traffic-related air pollution from I-95 and the Vine Street Expressway can absolutely affect your sinuses.
 Diesel particulates and ozone irritate the nasal lining and can worsen allergic responses.
 If you live within a half mile of a major highway, indoor air filtration matters even more.

 Mast cell activation syndrome, or MCAS, is a condition where mast cells release histamine and other chemicals too easily, even without a clear allergen.
-Classic allergies have a single trigger and a clean IgE response.
+Classic allergies have a single trigger and a clear IgE response.
 MCAS shows up as a rotating set of symptoms (flushing, congestion, hives, gut issues) that often stump standard allergists.

 Nasal steroids like Flonase are generally safe for long-term daily use in adults, with the main risks being nosebleeds and rare effects on the eye pressure.
 They work better when you use them every day rather than only on bad days.
 They are not a root cause fix, but they can be useful while we work on the deeper drivers.

-Dairy elimination helps a meaningful subset of patients with chronic mucus and congestion, especially those with milk protein sensitivity.
+Dairy elimination helps a meaningful subset of patients with chronic mucus and congestion, particularly those with milk protein sensitivity.
 Try a strict 2-week trial, then reintroduce.
 If symptoms return, you have your answer.
 Casein (the main milk protein) is the most common trigger.

 A normal sinus CT scan with ongoing congestion points away from a structural problem and toward inflammation, histamine, or environmental drivers.
 This is a classic Fishtown Medicine workup.
 We focus on gut, immune signaling, and home environment instead of repeating imaging.